jaimetur/PhotoMigrator/ROADMAP.md

     - [x] Improve authentication speed in Immich
     - [x] Get Supported media type from Immich using API
     - [x] Translate into English all Immich fuctions
+- [x] Change version to 2.4.0
+- [x] Create local and remote branches for 2.4.0, 2.5.0 and 3.0.0
-- [x] Add release-notes.md file to the distribution package.
+- [x] Add RELEASES-NOTES.md file to the distribution package.
+- [x] Modify build.yml to update RELEASE-NOTES.md and ROADMAP.md into production repository
 - [x] Renamed options of Synology Photos support to homogenize with Immich Photos support

 ## 2.5.0 (No estimated date):